jpgmv1998/reproducible_paper_template/README.md

       * `regression`: a folder containing regression outputs to be used as input for figures and tables

-  * `_temp` - a folder to store temporary files (e.g. files automatically generated when processing raster data)
+  * `_temp` - a folder to store temporary files (e.g., files automatically generated when processing raster data)

-* `results` - contains three folders `stats`, `figures`, and `tables` to store the stats, figures, and tables used in the paper and slides.
+* `results` - contains three folders, `stats`, `figures`, and `tables`, to store the stats, figures, and tables used in the paper and slides.

 * `products` - a folder containing:

-  * `aux_files` - a folder with .sty and .tex auxiliary files to be used as input in the .tex and .Rmd paper and slides files.
+  * `aux_files` - a folder with .sty and .tex auxiliary files to input in the .tex and .Rmd paper and slides files.

-  * `paper` - a folder with the LaTeX paper template separated in main paper and appendix.
+  * `paper` - a folder with the LaTeX paper template separated into the main paper and appendix.

   * `slides` - a folder with the R Markdown beamer slides template for a presentation and with the preliminary results (only figures and tables)

 * `references` - a folder containing:

-  * `references_literature.bib` - a bibtex file to store all literature references for citation
+  * `references_literature.bib` - a BibTeX file to store all literature references for citation

-  * `references_data.bib` - a bibtex file to store all data references for citation
+  * `references_data.bib` - a BibTeX file to store all data references for citation

-  * `references_software.bib` - a bibtex file to store all software references for citation
+  * `references_software.bib` - a BibTeX file to store all software references for citation

   * `refereces_pdf` - a folder to store all pdfs of the relevant references

 * `submission` - a folder containing:

-  * `confereces` - a folder with one subfolder for each conference of interest to store all relevant materials
+  * `conferences` - a folder with one subfolder for each conference of interest to store all relevant materials

   * `journals` - a folder with one subfolder for each journal of interest to store all relevant materials